SonderMindOrg/uvize.github.io/faq.md

 ### <a name="email-preferences"></a>Editing your email preferences

+There are currently five settings for email notifications which you can enable or disable.

+* When someone sends a message.
+* When someone posts an answer to a question I posted.
+* When someone posts on my wall.
+* When someone posts on the wall of a group I am in.
+* When someone comments on one of my posts.

+Additionally, you can turn off emails (and notifications) from individual groups.

 At any time, you can edit your profile by clicking your name > profile

 <a href="gfx/uvize-go-to-profile.png">